 Talking about Cloud Computing, it is not just an innovative idea but a reliable business solution, for all kinds and scales of business.
 Failing to use its advantages for ERP can cost redundant errors, staying behind the trends, and upscaling.
 With cloud computing, a small business can take the benefits of large-scale soft solutions and avoid issues that formerly deterred them.
 There are many reasons for which companies are moving their on-premise ERP to the cloud.
 Let’s look at them to understand better.

-1. Affordability: Cloud systems require minimal primary capital.
+1. Affordability: Cloud-based ERP systems require minimal primary capital

 Having a cloud-based ERP means you don’t have to bear the cost of IT infrastructure, installing hardware, training employees for system and software, and other maintenance costs.
 Lower cost of ownership is one of the main reasons why companies are moving to the cloud.
 The cloud-based ERP systems use the SaaS (Software as a Service) model that provides software that avoids many financial meshes like the one that occurred at Nestle’s in the early 2000s.